Louis Untermeyer was a well-known poetry critic and anthologist when a unique opportunity came his way.

 The thinking went that because the USSR was founded on Communist ideals, that anyone with Socialist political beliefs couldn’t be loyal to the United States.

-This culminated in what became known as the Red Scare, a period of time between the late 1940s and early 1950s in which fear amongst Americans of Communist infiltrators reached a hysteric level.
+This belief culminated in what was known as the Red Scare, a period of time between the late 1940s and early 1950s, in which fear amongst Americans of Communist infiltrators reached a hysteric level.